spatie/laravel-webhook-client/README.md

 ### Creating your own webhook profile

-A webhook profile is any class that implements `\Spatie\WebhookClient\WebhookProfileWebhookProfile`.
+A webhook profile is any class that implements `\Spatie\WebhookClient\WebhookProfile\WebhookProfile`.
 This is what that interface looks like:

 ```php
 namespace Spatie\WebhookClient\WebhookProfile;